nens/threedi-docs/source/d_1d_objects.rst

      - No
      - \-
      - Name field, no constraints
-   * - End connection node ID
+   * - Pump ID
-     - connection_node_end_id
+     - pump_id
      - integer
      - Yes
      - \-
-     - ID of connection node to which the water is pumped
-   * - Lower stop level
-     - lower_stop_level
-     - decimal number
-     - Yes
-     - m MSL
-     - Pump switches off when the water level becomes lower than this level
-   * - Sewerage
-     - sewerage
-     - boolean
-     - Yes
-     - \-
-     - Indicates if the pumpstation is part of the sewerage system (True) or not (False)
+     - Foreign key reference to the ID of a :ref:`pump_schematisation_object`
-   * - Start connection node ID
+   * - Connection node ID end
-     - connection_node_start_id
+     - connection_node_end_id
      - integer
      - Yes
      - \-
-     - ID of connection node from which the water is pumped
+     - ID of connection node to which the water is pumped
-   * - Start level
-     - start_level
-     - decimal number
-     - Yes
-     - m MSL
-     - Pump switches on when the water level exceeds this level
-   * - Type
-     - type
-     - integer
-     - Yes
-     - \-
-     - Sets whether pump reacts to water level at: suction side (1) or delivery side (2)
-   * - Upper stop level
-     - upper_stop_level
-     - decimal number
-     - Yes
-     - m MSL
-     - Pump switches off when the water level exceeds this level
-   * - Zoom category
-     - zoom_category
-     - integer
-     - No
-     - \-
-     - *Deprecated*

 Notes for modellers
 ^^^^^^^^^^^^^^^^^^^

-- Multiple pumpstations may be defined for the same connection node.
-If their active ranges (start/stop level) overlap, they may pump at the same time.
+- Each pump can be mapped only once.

 .. _weir: